daodaojiang622/Foodie-Friends/README.md

 - reviewText: Text content of the review.
 - photos: Array of image URLs if the user uploads meal photos.
 - timestamp: Date and time when the review was created.
-- likes: Count or array of userIds that liked this review for engagement tracking.

 4. Meet-ups Collection